open-mmlab/mmsegmentation/docs/en/user_guides/3_inference.md

 ### Initialization

 `MMSegInferencer` must be initialized from a `model`, which can be a model name or a `Config` even a path of config file.
-The model names can be found in models' metafile, like one model name of maskformer is `maskformer_r50-d32_8xb2-160k_ade20k-512x512`, and if input model name and the weights of the model will be download automatically.
+The model names can be found in models' metafile (configs/xxx/metafile.yaml), like one model name of maskformer is `maskformer_r50-d32_8xb2-160k_ade20k-512x512`, and if input model name and the weights of the model will be download automatically.
 Below are other input parameters:

 - weights (str, optional) -  Path to the checkpoint.
 If it is not specified and model is a model name of metafile, the weights will be loaded from metafile.
 Defaults to None.
 - classes (list, optional) - Input classes for result rendering, as the prediction of segmentation model is a segment map with label indices, `classes` is a list which includes items responding to the label indices.
 If classes is not defined, visualizer will take `cityscapes` classes by default.
 Defaults to None.
-- palette (list, optional) - Input palette for result rendering, which is a list of color palette responding to the classes.
-If palette is not defined, visualizer will take `cityscapes` palette by default.
+- palette (list, optional) - Input palette for result rendering, which is a list of colors responding to the classes.
+If the palette is not defined, the visualizer will take the palette of `cityscapes` by default.
 Defaults to None.
-- dataset_name (str, optional)[Dataset name or alias](https://github.com/open-mmlab/mmsegmentation/blob/dev-1.x/mmseg/utils/class_names.py#L302-L317)
-  visulizer will use the meta information of the dataset i.e. classes and palette, but the `classes` and `palette` have higher priority.
+- dataset_name (str, optional) - [Dataset name or alias](https://github.com/open-mmlab/mmsegmentation/blob/dev-1.x/mmseg/utils/class_names.py#L302-L317), visualizer will use the meta information of the dataset i.e. classes and palette, but the `classes` and `palette` have higher priority.
 Defaults to None.
 - device (str, optional) - Device to run inference.
 If None, the available device will be automatically used.
 Defaults to None.
 - scope (str, optional) - The scope of the model.
 Defaults to 'mmseg'.